scrunglebunky/Yup/README.md

 # YUP DEVLOG
 ## PART TWO - ADDING CONTENT
+- 01/31/24: Enemies and bosses drop COINS instead of points now.
+There are issues relating to the screen being too cluttered, which will be worked on soon.
 - 01/30/24: Sun boss is complete, moving onto angel.
 - 01/17/24: Particle effect exists now, a lot more sounds
 - 01/13/24: Crustacean boss 90% complete and playable.
 Moving onto Sun.